AricLandy/Traffic-Sign-Recognition-UI/README.md

 <https://traffic-sign-recognition.herokuapp.com>

-This is a small UI for the traffic sign recognition program it is built in react and deployed to Heroku
+This is a small UI for the traffic sign recognition program it is built-in react and deployed to Heroku

 ### Future Expansion